 Business after-hours: "Export and sales challenges of a distillery"

-We have the pleasure to invite you to our next business after-hours event on Thursday, May 25th at 5pm.
-This time we will visit one of the flag-ship enterprises of Estonia – Liviko.
+We have the pleasure to invite you to our next business after-hours event on Thursday, October 26th at 5 pm.
+This time we will visit one of the flagship enterprises of Estonia – Liviko.
 Established in 1898, Liviko is one of the largest Baltic companies dealing with quality alcoholic beverages.
 Peter Rasmussen, Export Director of Liviko will introduce us to the challenges a modern and responsible distillery is facing in today’s world.
 Exporting to over 30 countries in the world under different jurisdictions, various taste preferences and at distant locations can be a pretty good challenge.

 17:00 meeting at the Liviko gates